jacobbenowitz/react-widgets/README.md

 <br>

 ### **`Weather`**
-The `Weather` component provides local weather data in an organized and digestable fashion.
+The `Weather` component provides local weather data in an organized and digestible fashion.
 Weather data includes:
 - **Description**
   -  Short description of the current weather conditions along with a relevant icon
   - Current location being used for weather data
-- **Temeratures** (all in fahrenheit)
+- **Temperatures** (all in fahrenheit)
   - `feelsLike` - what it currently 'feels like'
   - `actual` - what the actual current temperature is
-  - `max` and `min` - highest and lowest temperatues for the current date
+  - `max` and `min` - highest and lowest temperatures for the current date
 - **Wind**
   - Directional arrow icon that is rotated based on the current direction of wind
   - Two letter abbreviations for the compass direction of the current wind
   - Speed of current wind (imperial miles/hr)
-  - Gusts (imperial miles/hr), only if there are high wind gusts in the forcast
+  - Gusts (imperial miles/hr), only if there are high wind gusts in the forecast

 <img src="images/weather_widget.png" width="600px" />